canonical/kafka-operator/docs/how-to/back-up-and-restore.md

 Below is a list of parameters shown for each backup:

 - `Id`: identifier of the backup.
 - `Log-Sequence-number`: a database-specific number to identify its state.
-Learn more about the Zxid on [Apache ZooKeeper documentation](https://zookeeper.apache.org/doc/r3.9.2/zookeeperProgrammers.html#sc_timeInZk).
+Learn more about the zxid on [Apache ZooKeeper documentation](https://zookeeper.apache.org/doc/r3.9.2/zookeeperProgrammers.html#sc_timeInZk).
 - `Path`: path of the snapshot file in the S3 repository.

 ## Restore a backup